seniorgu/aisa/README.md

 - Architectural coordination (orchestration and sustainability under complex AI systems)
 - Data-centric architecture (focus on data flow, transformation, management, and related services)

-It outlines key modeling elements needed for AI-native architectures, referencing visuals such as ASA components, patterns, anti-patterns (such as "isolated agent chaos"), canonical patterns, and a roadmap showing the maturity progression of AI solution adoption (from LLM apps to self-configurable autonomous systems).
+It exemplifies key modeling elements needed for AI-native architectures, referencing visuals such as ASA components, patterns, anti-patterns (such as "isolated agent chaos"), canonical patterns, and a roadmap showing the maturity progression of AI solution adoption (from LLM apps to self-configurable autonomous systems).

 ASA addresses specific architectural concerns including agent coordination, memory, hallucination containment, governance, human-AI responsibility boundaries, and trust management.

-The specification distinguishes ASA from standard (primarily technical) “AI system architecture” by focusing on enterprise-level abstraction, intent, and cross-cutting metrics, rather than just technical system composition.
-It also notes the relation to its foundational model (ASA model spec) and AI-augmented architecture  (ASA+ approach).

-In summary:
-ASA arch is an architectural approach and application pattern for enterprise AI solutions with emphasis on AI-native principles, orchestration, governance, data-centricity, and responsibility boundaries, providing guidance and anti-patterns, and articulating its fit within the broader enterprise architectural ecosystem.
+It fits within the broader enterprise architectural ecosystem.

 ## Details